SNAP Benefits in North Dakota: How to Apply and Qualify

 How to Contact EBT Customer Service in North Dakota

-• Application Help: For assistance with your application, call the Great Plains Food Bank SNAP Outreach at 855-405-0000.
+• For application assistance, contact the Great Plains Food Bank SNAP Outreach at 855-405-0000.

 See North Dakota EBT Customer Service Contacts